Leonhcp/calindra-desafio/README.md

 ### Installing

-First in case of git clone create a paste, open the cmd terminal and type
+First in case of git clone create a folder, open the cmd terminal and type:

 ```
 git clone https://github.com/Leonhcp/calindra-desafio.git
 ```

-If not (in case of compressed paste), unzip the past and start from where
+If not (in case of compressed folder), unzip the folder and start from here.

 Insert in the cmd terminal: